Telefu21/SelfSignedCertificate/README.md

 Note: A serial number will be generated automatically while Root CA signs the End Entity certificate.
 This serial number is used to uniquely identify a signed certificate and added to End Entity certificate under Serial Number Section.

+## Self Signed Certificate Generation Example

-A batch script to execute all given steps with openSsl in code:
+A batch script to execute all given steps with openSsl is given in code section.

 OpenSSL is a software library for using crypto algorithms, protocols and secure communications.